-After facing a massive data leak recently, Microsoft-owned LinkedIn has reportedly suffered another massive breach, which is said to expose the data of 700 million users globally.
+After facing a massive data leak recently, Microsoft-owned LinkedIn has reportedly suffered another massive breach, exposing the data of 700 million users globally.

 However, the professional networking site has denied it, said a media report.